patilnabhi/tbotnav/README.md

 ## About:

-A ROS project developed as part of Master fo Science in Robotics (MSR) program at Northwestern University (NU)
+A ROS project developed as part of Master of     Science in Robotics (MSR) program at Northwestern University (NU)

 ## Demo: